mySociogram/Frontend/README.md

 # OVERVIEW

 Socialmesh is a SocialFi built for communities.
-Members are rewarded with tokens for their contributions in the community and tokens earned are use to run services(e.g ads) within the community.
+Members are rewarded with tokens for their contributions to the community, and the tokens earned are used to run services within the community.

 ## Socialmesh Features
 - Connect Wallet